P

 american bully

-Pocket pitbulls have a friendly personality and need mental, as well as physical, stimulation.
+Pocket pit bulls have a friendly personality and require both mental and physical stimulation.

-Since the Pocket Pitbull is influenced by two different breeds, their behavior, and personality can have quite a range.
-Still, they have a fairly friendly personality that is loyal to their family.
+Since the Pocket Pitbull is influenced by two different breeds, their behavior and personality can exhibit a wide range.
+Still, they have a fairly friendly personality and are loyal to their family.
 They have an aura of confidence, paired with their impressive intelligence.
 They need some mental and physical stimulation, making them a great companion for active families.

 If this pup takes after the Patterdale Terrier traits, you might struggle with separation anxiety.
 While they may be calm for a couple of hours as you run an errand or go to a movie, they don’t like to be alone for long, leading to potentially destructive behaviors.
 This desire to be close comes entirely from a love for their family, and they will act as a territorial guard dog to make sure nothing happens to them.
 They are extremely good watchdogs, barking if an intruder comes near.